 Have an amateur spelunker in the family?

-Lost River Caverns just a few miles from Lafayette Inn, offer fantastic formations in cool environment (great for those 90° summer days!).
+Lost River Caverns just a few miles from Lafayette Inn offer fantastic formations in a cool environment (great for those 90° summer days!).
 For diving enthusiasts, Dutch Springs offers a water park, diving, snorkeling, and underwater adventure as well as certification classes.